tege3000/Inventory-System/README.md

 You can extend this project into a powerful, production-level system by adding:

 ### 🔒 Authentication & User Management
-- Role-based access (Admin, Staff, Viewer)
+- Role-based access (Admin, Staff, Viewer) ✅ Done
 - Session logging & audit trails
 - Two-Factor Authentication (2FA)